- Financing solutions Connecting small business owners with financing solutions

 Lower Rates: Paying off high interest money means you're lowering the cost of your capital.
 Your bank account and cash flow will thank you.

 Longer Terms: If two loans are similar in all respects though one has a shorter term than the other, the shorter term loan will always have a higher monthly payment versus the longer term loan.
 Because of this, short-term loans can hurt cash flow, and very short term loans can even spell disaster for a small business owner by trapping them in a cycle of borrowing.
-SBA loans from banks in the SmartBiz network have long 10 - 25 year terms resulting in lower monthly payments.
+SBA loans from SmartBiz have long terms resulting in lower monthly payments.

 Hiring Employees